cohenjo/replicator/README.md

 ## Getting started

-Generate a configuration file containing input streams, output estuaries and transformation to do on the records.
+Generate a configuration file containing input streams, output estuaries, and the transformations you want to perform on the records.
-you can define as many input/output paths.
+You can define multiple input/output paths.
-the transformation is using kazaam internally - so can do what kazaam can do...
+Note: transformations are done using kazaam, so features and limitations are those of kazaam.
 ```
 go get -u github.com/cohenjo/replicator
 ```

-Schema should be there before you start the replicator - it does not replicat schema change events . you should have a unique ID named `id`
+The schema must exist before you start the replicator.
+Also, Replicator does not replicate schema change events.

+you should have a unique ID named `id`